Vertex algebras and Hodge structures: Abstract

 \section{Abstract}

-In this short note we discuss some natural inter-relations between Hodge structures and vertex algebras of conformal field theory.
-Some part of this on a correspondence between Higgs bundles and opers already is known in the literature as non-abelian Hodge theorem due to C. Simpson.
-The same kind of correspondence has been well studied over flag manifolds of semisimple Lie groups known as Beilinson-Bernstein localization.
-Our goal is to explain how the data of a variation of Hodge structure as a solution of a regular holonomic system is matched with similar system of vertex algebra modules arising in conformal field theory.
-The result of the discussion is an analogue of the Bernstein correspondence over a local manifold.
-We associate to flat connections of mixed Hodge structures a generalized version of Harish-Chandra modules called Wakimoto modules and a generalized Harish-Chandra homomorphism.
-Therefore the map of correspondence is a more developed form of Harish-Chandra isomorphism.
-This text mainly proposes to motivates some ideas of representations of vertex algebras into Hodge theory.
-We have brought the basic ideas in the two fields close to each other.
-We enclose with an explanation of geometric Langlands correspondence as a generalization of the discussion.
+We compare the context of Hodge structures with that of vertex algebras of conformal field theory.
+Vertex algebras appear as the highest weight representations of infinite dimensional Lie algebras.
+A correspondence between Higgs bundles and opers already is known as non-abelian Hodge theorem due to C. Simpson.
+The Beilinson-Bernstein localization (correspondence) also compares the context of variation of Hodge structure with that of highest weight modules over flag manifolds of semisimple Lie groups.
+A more general analogue of the Bernstein correspondence over a local manifold can also be formulted in the context of geometric Langlands correspondence.
+We discuss a generalized version of Harish-Chandra modules called Wakimoto modules and a generalized Harish-Chandra homomorphism.
+This text is mainly an expository discussion with a new insight toward the two concepts.
+We conclude with an explanation of geometric Langlands correspondence.